 For all other Relief Refinance Mortgages

-- Applicable post settlement delivery fees from Guide Exhibit 19 apply.
+- Applicable Credit Fees in Price from Guide Exhibit 19 apply.

-- For mortgages with LTV ratios less than or equal to 80 percent, the total of all delivery fees is capped at 200 basis points.
+- For mortgages with LTV ratios less than or equal to 80 percent, the total of all Credit Fees in Price is capped at 200 basis points.

-- For mortgages with LTV ratios greater than 80 percent, the following delivery fee caps must be applied:
+- For mortgages with LTV ratios greater than 80 percent, the following Credit Fee in Price caps must be applied: